DETAILED ACTION

 Db 84 AVYYCQQHYITPYT 97

 Instant SEQ ID NOs: 62, 64, and 66 are amino acid sequences of the conventional anti-HER2 therapeutic antibody pertuzumab.
 Franklin, Matthew C., et al. "Insights into ErbB signaling from the structure of the ErbB2-pertuzumab complex."
-Cancer cell 5.4 (2004): 317-328 teaches:
+Cancer cell 5.4 (2004): 317-328 (PTO-892 1/8/2026) teaches:

 The interface between ErbB2 and pertuzumab is primarily polar, with few hydrophobic or charged residues in the interface.
 The largest hydrophobic patch lies outside the main CDR surface, between Ile 58 and Tyr 59 (heavy chain), Tyr 94 (light chain), and Tyr 252 and Phe 257 (ErbB2).
 (For consistency with previous work on the pertuzumab Fab [Vajdos et al., 2002], we have chosen to use a modified Kabat numbering rather than sequential numbering for pertuzumab residues.)
 Residues 30–32 on CDR H1 and 52–53 on CDR H2 make an extensive network of hydrogen bonds with main chain and side chain atoms (Figure 2B).
 His 245 of ErbB2 is tightly sandwiched between Ile 244 and Gly 55 of CDR H2.
 Although not technically a CDR, the loop containing residues 72–76 makes contacts with ErbB2, including the only contact with domain I, a hydrogen bond between Lys 75 of pertuzumab and Gln 156 of ErbB2.
 Finally, CDR H3 makes hydrophobic and hydrogen bond contacts with residues Lys 311 and His 296 of ErbB2.
 His 296 is thoroughly buried upon pertuzumab binding, being surrounded by Tyr 49 and Tyr 55 of the light chain, and Leu 96 and Tyr 99B (modified Kabat numbering) of the heavy chain (Figure 2C). (p.
 321 left column)

 Franklin et. al. further teaches contacting residues P98, L96, Y55, Y49, and Y53 in the H-CDR3 and L-CDR2.
 However, Franklin further teaches “Conversely, light-chain residues which do affect binding when mutated do so indirectly, since none of these residues contacts ErbB2 (Figure 5B).
 The picture is quite different for the pertuzumab heavy chain, where 24 residues contact ErbB2 directly; seven of these affect binding by at least 75-fold when mutated (Figure 5B)” (p.
 323 left column, ¶3).
 Nonetheless, the art does not allow accurate prediction of paratope/epitope binding even for conventional antibodies with known crystal structures indicating the contacting residues.
 As indicated by Franklin et. al., the non-contacting residues can also be essential for antigen binding.
 Dondelinger M, et. al., Understanding the Significance and Implications of Antibody Numbering and Antigen-Binding Surface/Residue Definition.
 Front Immunol.
-2018 Oct 16;9:2278. doi: 10.3389/fimmu.2018.02278.
-PMID: 30386328; PMCID: PMC6198058 teaches “it should be noted that: (i) some contacting residues may contribute minimally to the binding free energy and even disfavor the complex formation and; (ii) that a residue energetically important for binding to the cognate antigen may not be important for the difference in affinity between cognate and non-cognate antigens and, finally; (iii) a residue crucial for antigen recognition may not be important for binding free energy” (p.
+2018 Oct 16;9:2278 (PTO-892 1/8/2026) teaches “it should be noted that: (i) some contacting residues may contribute minimally to the binding free energy and even disfavor the complex formation and; (ii) that a residue energetically important for binding to the cognate antigen may not be important for the difference in affinity between cognate and non-cognate antigens and, finally; (iii) a residue crucial for antigen recognition may not be important for binding free energy” (p.
 8, right column).

 Summary of Species disclosed in the original specification

-The instant specification discloses 3 species of nucleic acid encoding amino acid sequences of SEQ ID NOs: 62, 64, and 66; in particular the three nucleic acid sequences SEQ ID NOs: 61, 63, and 65.
+The instant specification discloses 3 species of nucleic acid encoding amino acid sequences of SEQ ID NOs: 62, 64, and 66; in particular, the three nucleic acid sequences SEQ ID NOs: 61, 63, and 65.
 All of SEQ ID NOs: 62, 64, and 66 comprise identical VH and VL sequences.
 There are no alternate CDR residues or alternate framework residues disclosed.

 Do the disclosed species represent a genus?